Where should you live?

 What type of atmosphere?
 From communities with a pool and/or clubhouse to the inner workings of a “downtown” area, you’ll need to determine what you want from your neighborhood.
 Other options include being out in the “country”.. finding wide open spaces with plenty of land, or even living in a highrise condo in a big city, just to point out the extremes.

 Where do you work?
 Most people decide to build a home AFTER they have landed a solid job, which means your work location may already be planted.
-Determining how far you are willing to and from work each day may give you a radius for locations which you are willing to live in.
+Determining how far you are willing to drive to and from work each day may give you a radius for locations which you are willing to live in.
 If you work from home most of the time this is less of an issue.
 However, many people will eventually have to go in to an office.
 That may mean driving… or even flying.
 Whatever that looks like for you, you’ll want to consider your commute and how often you’ll be on the road (or in the air!)

 Where you want your kids to go to school?
 Schools can be a critical part of city / community selection.
 Are you sending your kids to a public or private school?
 Will they be bussed or will you have to drop them off and pick them up?
 These are all questions that will help you determine a general vicinity to live in.